Madness in vector spaces: Definability and Ramsey theory

 We claim that $\LA=\bigcup_{\alpha<\cc}\LA_\alpha$ is as desired.
 Note that $\LH(\LA)=\bigcup_{\alpha<\cc}\LH(\LA_\alpha)$, as whenever $X\in\LH(\LA)$, a countably infinite subset of $\LA$ all compatible with $X$ must occur in some initial $\LA_\alpha$, as $\cf(\cc)>\aleph_0$.
 Clearly, $\LA$ is a mad family.
 To verify fullness, let $D\subseteq E$ and $X\in\LH(\LA)$, and suppose that for every $Y\in\LH(\LA)\restr X$, there is a $Z\preceq Y$ with $\langle Z\rangle\subseteq D$.
 We may take $\alpha<\cc$ large enough so that $\alpha=\langle\gamma,\delta\rangle$, $X=X_\gamma$, $D=D_\delta$, and $X_\gamma\in\LH(\LA_\alpha'')$, for $\LA_\alpha''$ as in the construction above.
 If Case 1 occurred for this $\alpha$, then there is a $Z\in\LH(\LA_\alpha)\restr X\subseteq\LH(\LA)\restr X$ with $\langle Z\rangle\subseteq D$.
 If Case 2 occurred for this $\alpha$, then there is an $Y\in\LH(\LA_\alpha)\restr X\subseteq\LH(\LA)\restr X$ having no $Z\preceq Y$ with $\langle Z\rangle\subseteq D$, contrary to assumption.
 Thus, there is a $Z\in\LH(\LA)\restr X$ with $\langle Z\rangle\subseteq D$, as required. \end{proof}

-The proof of Theorem \ref{thm:full_mad} can be adapted to show how to generically add a full mad family of subspaces: Let $\P$ be the collection of all countably infinite almost disjoint families of subspaces, ordered by reverse inclusion.
-It is easy to see that $\P$ is $\sigma$-closed and if $G$ is $\V$-generic for $\P$, then $\LG=\bigcup G$ is a mad family of subspaces.
+The proof of Theorem \ref{thm:full_mad} can be adapted to show how to generically add a full mad family of block subspaces: Let $\P$ be the collection of all countably infinite almost disjoint families of block subspaces, ordered by reverse inclusion.
+It is easy to see that $\P$ is $\sigma$-closed and if $G$ is $\V$-generic for $\P$, then $\LG=\bigcup G$ is a mad family of block subspaces.
 The arguments in Cases 1 and 2 above show that, for $\LA\in\P$, $X\in\LH(\LA)$, and $D\subseteq E$, the set of all $\LB\in\P$ such that $\LH(\LB)$ ``witnesses fullness for $X$ and $D$'' is dense below $\LA$.
-In the language of \cite{MR3631288}, if $\a_{\mathrm{vec},F}=\cc$, then full mad families of subspaces \emph{exist generically}.
+In the language of \cite{MR3631288}, assuming $\MA(\sigma\text{-centered})$, full mad families of block subspaces \emph{exist generically}.

 What can we say about analytic mad families of subspaces in the absence of fullness?
 For a family $\LH\subseteq\bb^\infty(E)$ and $X\in\LH$, the game $G_\LH[X]$ is the variant of $G[X]$ in which I is restricted to playing elements of $\LH\restr X$.
 A variant of Theorem \ref{thm:local_Rosendal}, Theorem 3.11.5 in \cite{Smythe_thesis}, can be used to obtain the following: